Some of the links in this post may be affiliate links.

 Fertilizing is a very important part of any houseplant care routine.
 In nature, plants have the benefit of receiving the nutrients they need from decaying leaves, animal droppings, etc.

 Indoors, we have to take the place of Mother Nature and supply nutrients in the form of fertilizer.
 If you’ve had your plant in the same pot for more than a year, chances are the nutrients are largely depleted.

 I recommend fertilizing throughout the active growing season.
 If your plant has taken a break from growing, stop fertilizing until you see signs of growth.

 My very favorite fertilizer to use for my Monstera deliciosa and all of my tropicals is

 You will see noticeable differences in your Monstera’s health and growth when you use it routinely.
 Try it and let me know!
 It’s amazing stuff.
-Check out the link below to purchase it.

 One last note on fertilizing, don’t use fertilizing as a bandaid!

 If you don’t have sufficient light for your plant, don’t expect fertilizer to help your plant.
 Move it to a brighter location first and then start fertilizing.